Parameterized Orientable Deletion: Abstract

 \section{Abstract}

 A graph is $d$-orientable if its edges can be oriented so that the maximum in-degree of the resulting digraph is at most $d$. $d$-orientability is a well-studied concept with close connections to fundamental graph-theoretic notions and applications as a load balancing problem.
 In this paper we consider the \dOr\ problem: given a graph $G=(V,E)$, delete the minimum number of vertices to make $G$ $d$-orientable.
 We contribute a number of results that improve the state of the art on this problem.
 Specifically: \begin{itemize} \item We show that the problem is W[2]-hard and $\log n$-inapproximable with respect to $k$, the number of deleted vertices.
-This closes the gap in the problem's approximability. \item We completely characterize the parameterized complexity of the problem on chordal graphs: it is FPT parameterized by $d+k$, but W-hard for each of the parameters $d,k$ separately. \item We show that, under the SETH, for all $d,\epsilon$, the problem does not admit a $(d+2-\epsilon)^{\tw}$, algorithm where $\tw$ is the graph's treewidth, resolving as a special case an open problem on the complexity of \textsc{PseudoForest Deletion}. \item We show that the problem is W-hard parameterized by the input graph's clique-width.
-Complementing this, we provide an algorithm running in time $d^{O(d\cdot \cw)}$, showing that the problem is FPT by $d+\cw$, and improving the previously best known algorithm for this case. \end{itemize}
+This closes the gap in the problem's approximability. \item We completely characterize the parameterized complexity of the problem on chordal graphs: it is FPT parameterized by $d+k$, but W[1]-hard by $d$ and W[2]-hard by $k$ alone. \item We show that, under the SETH, for all $d,\epsilon$, the problem does not admit a $O^*((d+2-\epsilon)^{\tw})$-time algorithm where $\tw$ is the graph's treewidth, resolving as a special case an open problem on the complexity of \textsc{PseudoForest Deletion}. \item We show that the problem is W[1]-hard parameterized by the input graph's clique-width.
+Complementing this, we provide an algorithm running in time $O^*(d^{O(d\cdot \cw)})$, showing that the problem is FPT by $d+\cw$, and improving the previously best known algorithm for this case. \end{itemize}